A Minimalist Baby Registry For Parents Who Kind Of Hate Baby Stuff

 Definitely could survive without this little bathtime whale pitcher from Skip Hop and just use any old cup, but the baby thinks it’s funny!
 And it does a pretty good job of keeping water out of her eyes, so it's functional.

-Update July 2019: Also not essential, but I got nervous about safety when Nilou started her wobbly standing and zombie-lurching around in the tub.
-So we got a protective faucet cover and it matches the whale pitcher.
+Update July 2019: Also not essential, but I got nervous about safety when N started her wobbly standing and zombie-lurching around in the tub.
+So we got a protective faucet cover.

 Sickness + Health